Graph immersions with parallel cubic form: Abstract

 \section{Abstract}

-We consider non-degenerate graph immersions in $\mathbb R^{n+1}$ whose cubic form is parallel with respect to the Levi-Civita connection of the affine metric.
+We consider non-degenerate graph immersions into affine space $\mathbb A^{n+1}$ whose cubic form is parallel with respect to the Levi-Civita connection of the affine metric.
 There exists a correspondence between such graph immersions and pairs $(J,\gamma)$, where $J$ is an $n$-dimensional real Jordan algebra and $\gamma$ is a non-degenerate trace form on $J$.
-Every graph immersion with parallel cubic form can be extended to an affine complete hypersurface immersion which is locally a graph immersion with parallel cubic form.
-This affine complete immersion is a homogeneous locally symmetric space covering the maximal connected component of zero in the set of quasi-regular elements in the algebra $J$.
+Every graph immersion with parallel cubic form can be extended to an affine complete symmetric space covering the maximal connected component of zero in the set of quasi-regular elements in the algebra $J$.
 It is an improper affine hypersphere if and only if the corresponding Jordan algebra is nilpotent.
-In this case it is an affine complete, Euclidean complete graph immersion, with the defining function being a polynomial.
-Our approach can be used to study also other classes of hypersurfaces with parallel cubic form.
+In this case it is an affine complete, Euclidean complete graph immersion, with a polynomial as globally defining function.
+We classify all such hyperspheres up to dimension 5.
+As a special case we describe a connection between Cayley hypersurfaces and polynomial quotient algebras.
+Our algebraic approach can be used to study also other classes of hypersurfaces with parallel cubic form.